osteofelidae/archinstall/README.md

 4. Run `station <device name> get-networks`.
 This will list the networks found in the previous step.
 5. Run `station <device name> connect <network SSID>`.
 Obviously, this connects to the network you specify in the command.
 It may ask for the network password.
 6. Run `exit` to exit `iwctl`.
+7. You can test if you are connected by running `ping 8.8.8.8`.
+	- `ping` is a command which sends a packet of data to a given address and awaits a response.
+	- `8.8.8.8` is a Google name server.
+If it is down, we are probably in a nuclear apocalypse, and installing Arch Linux is probably not your biggest concern.

 ### 1.3: Partitioning the disks